Neustupov: Administrative division

+Etymology

+The initial name of the settlement was Neostupov.
+The name was derived from the personal name Neostup, meaning "Neostup's (court)".

 Geography

 Neustupov is located about 18 km south of Benešov and 50 km south of Prague.
 It lies in the Vlašim Uplands.
-The highest point of the municipal territory and of the entire district is the hill Mezivrata at 713 m above sea level.
-The Slupský Stream springs here, flows across the territory and supplies a system of ponds.
+The highest point of Neustupov and of the entire Benešov District is the Mezivrata hill at 713 m above sea level.
+The stream Slupský potok originates here and flows across the territory.
+It supplies a local system of fishponds.

 History

 The first written mention of Neustupov is from 1186.
 The village was promoted to a market town by Emperor Leopold I in 1666.

+Demographics

+Economy

+On the top of the Mezivrata hill is a 102 m tall lattice radio tower for FM-/TV-broadcasting.
+It was built in 1989.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Church of the Assumption of the Virgin Mary was originally a Romanesque church, probably from the first half of the 12th century.
 It was rebuilt several times, but its Romanesque tower has been preserved.
 Next to the church is a rectory built in 1829–1834.

 The second landmark is the Neustupov Castle.
 It was built in the 17th century, on the site of an old fortress from the 12th or 13th century.
 It was rebuilt and extended many times and today it has the neo-Gothic form.
 It is privately owned and inaccessible to the public.